In this second of two parts to start the new year, I address the ten issues that employers should be thinking about in 2023.

 Download Podcast »VI-111- A Conversation With EEOC Commissioner Andrea Lucas

-Current EEOC Commissioner Andrea Lucas joins me on the podcast today to talk about public perception of the EEOC, responding to employee religious accommodation requests, combating anti-semitism in the workplace, Covid-19 as a "disability," the benefits of mentorship, and what we can expect in 2022.
+Current EEOC Commissioner Andrea Lucas joins me on the podcast today to talk about public perception of the EEOC, responding

-Download Podcast »VI-110 - End of the OSHA ETS?
+Continue reading »VI-110 – End of the OSHA ETS?
 Supreme Court Re-Issues A Stay

-Yesterday afternoon, the U.S. Supreme Court re-issued a stay prohibiting the federal government (OSHA) from enforcing its ETS that required large employers to either mandate Covid-19 vaccines or weekly testing.
-Today's new episode discusses the Supreme Court's decision and the impact on employers.
+Yesterday afternoon, the U.S. Supreme Court re-issued a stay prohibiting the federal government (OSHA) from enforcing its ETS that required

-Download Podcast »V-104 – Religious Accommodations to Vaccine Policies: An EEOC Update and Best Practices
+Continue reading »V-104 – Religious Accommodations to Vaccine Policies: An EEOC Update and Best Practices

 In today’s episode, I address one of the biggest challenges employers have faced with mandatory vaccine policies: religious-based accommodation requests.